TheZSZ/FacialDetectionPython/README.md

 - OS (included with python)
 - Sys (included with python)

+Library Installation with pip package manager:
+- 'pip install numpy' to install NumPy
+- 'pip install opencv-python' to install OpenCV

 Commands:
-- 'pip install numpy' to install NumPy (with pip package manager)
-- 'pip install opencv-python' to install OpenCV (with pip package manager)

 - 'python faceDetect.py' to see usage cases
 - 'python faceDetect.py [path/to/file]' to pass an image into the program
 - 'python faceDetect.py camera' to pass camera stream into the program